StephenCleary/blog-stephencleary-dotcom/blog/_posts/2016-12-01-eliding-async-await.md

 With `GetWithKeywordsAsync`, the code does this:

-1) Create the `HttpClient` object.
+1. Create the `HttpClient` object.
-2) Invoke `GetStringAsync`, which returns an incomplete task.
+2. Invoke `GetStringAsync`, which returns an incomplete task.
-3) Pauses the method until the task returned from `GetStringAsync` completes, returning an incomplete task.
+3. Pauses the method until the task returned from `GetStringAsync` completes, returning an incomplete task.
-4) When the task returned from `GetStringAsync` completes, resumes executing the method.
+4. When the task returned from `GetStringAsync` completes, it resumes executing the method.
-5) Disposes the `HttpClient` object.
+5. Disposes the `HttpClient` object.
-6) Completes the task previously returned from `GetWithKeywordsAsync`.
+6. Completes the task previously returned from `GetWithKeywordsAsync`.

 With `GetElidingKeywordsAsync`, the code does this:

-1) Create the `HttpClient` object.
+1. Create the `HttpClient` object.
-2) Invoke `GetStringAsync`, which returns an incomplete task.
+2. Invoke `GetStringAsync`, which returns an incomplete task.
-3) Disposes the `HttpClient` object.
+3. Disposes the `HttpClient` object.
-4) Returns the task that that was returned from `GetStringAsync`.
+4. Returns the task that that was returned from `GetStringAsync`.

 Clearly, the `HttpClient` is disposed before the `GET` task completes, and this causes that request to be cancelled.
 The appropriate fix is to (asynchronously) wait until the `GET` operation is complete, and only then dispose the `HttpClient`, which is exactly what happens if you use `async` and `await`.